 - Total privacy: your own stunning and spacious cottage with private plunge pool (all tucked away from each other)

 - An unusual glimpse into rural Rajasthan, it's worth staying 2-3 nights to fully appreciate the calming atmosphere

-- Great value - the price is all inclusive and covers several activities (nature walks, vegetable picking)
+- Great value - the price is all inclusive and covers several activities (nature walks, pottery, tobacco tasting)

 - Delectable and innovative set-menu Rajasthani food served on an open-air terrace overlooking the lake

 - The location is remote - a 2.5-hour drive from Jodhpur Airport - and there are no restaurants or shops nearby